 - Air Force - 2T1; Vehicle Operations

-- Air Force - 3E2 - Pavement and Construction Equiptment
+- Air Force - 3E2 - Pavement and Construction Equipment

 - Navy - EO; Equipment Operator

-- Agree to supply control group drivers in numbers matching the study group drivers to be employed;
+- Agree to supply control group drivers in numbers matching the number of covered drivers to be employed;

 - Agree to submit required pilot program data reports monthly;

-- Monitor and report safety records of study and control group members as required by FMCSA; and
+- Monitor and report safety records of covered and control group members as required by FMCSA; and

-- Have and maintain a good safety record in accordance with the prescribed criteria to be both admitted to the Pilot and remain in the Pilot.
+- Have and maintain a good safety record in accordance with the prescribed criteria to be both admitted to and remain in the pilot program.

-- Be 18, 19, or 20 years of age as of the date they are approved by FMCSA for particiaption;
+- Be 18, 19, or 20 years of age as of the date they are approved by FMCSA for participation;

-- Have certification from a military service of training and experience in driving heavy vehicles while in military service, as described in Question 4 of this notice;
+- Have certification from a military service of training and experience in driving heavy vehicles while in military service;

 - Agree to the release of specific information to FMCSA for purposes of the pilot;

-- Meet all FMCSR requirements (except age) for operating a CMV in interstate commerce;
+- Meet all Federal Motor Carrier Safety Regulations requirements (except age) for operating a CMV in interstate commerce; and

-- Operate primarily in interstate commerce if selected; and
+- Operate primarily in interstate commerce if hired.

 - Control drivers will be made aware they are being monitored during the pilot;